Durham Teen Driving Accident Attorneys

 - Punitive Damages — In cases of willful acts or malicious conduct, the injured may seek additional compensation to punish the wrongdoer.

 Most car accident cases never go to court and instead are resolved with a negotiated settlement.
 Our car accident attorneys have extensive experience negotiating fair and proper settlements on behalf of accident victims.
-We also prepare cases to go trial and to win in North Carolina courts when insurance companies won’t agree to appropriate settlements.
+We also prepare cases to go to trial and to win in North Carolina courts when insurance companies won’t agree to appropriate settlements.
 Our objective is to obtain the maximum amount of compensation available to you.

 What Can Parents Do To Help Their Teenage Driver?